uibk-dps-teaching/ps_parprog_2022/lcc2_tutorial.md

 ### SLURM Example Job Script for OpenMP applications

 While all commands can also be given to `sbatch` on the command line, users usually write job scripts for proper documentation and for keeping the command line invocation as short as possible.
-The commands in the job script are special comments, marked with `#$`, which are read and processed by `sbatch`.
+The commands in the job script are special comments, marked with `#SBATCH`, which are read and processed by `sbatch`.
 See [job.sh](job.sh) for an example script.

 ### Module System